pdone/FreeControl/README.en.md

 - WeChat IME

 This feature requires input method apps to be adapted.
 If you have any better suggestions, please feel free to recommend them in the comments.

+> Automatic input method switching is disabled by default.
+If you want it, close program first, then open the configuration file `%AppData%\FreeControl\config.json`, change the `EnableSwitchIME` field value to `true`, save and start the program.

 ### Device Connection Issues